palaiole13/palaiol13/README.md

 ### Hello and welcome!

-:feet: In the coming months I will be sharing political science reserach papers, as well as my first data science projects
+In the coming months I will be sharing:
+    :paperclip: political science papers & data
+    :feet: my first data science projects